BraveEberron/BraveEberron.github.io/pages/mechanics/dragonmarks/mark_of_detection.md

 ## Start
 **SKILL**: you have advantage in spotting stationary objects.
 Enabler.

+## Rituals

-## Least
+### Least
-**DETECT MAGIC**: (2 / day) you are able to detect the location of any magical items within a short distance for the next minute.
+**DETECT MAGIC**: you are able to detect the location of any magical items within a short distance for the next hour.
 Action.

-**DETECT POISON**: (2 / day) you are able to detect the location of any poison within a short distance for the next minute.
+**DETECT POISON**: you are able to detect the location of any poison within a short distance for the next hour.
 Action.

-## Lesser
+### Lesser
-**DETECT SCRY**: you have five advantages passively notice scrying attempts.
+**DETECT SCRY**: you have five advantages passively notice scrying attempts for the next 10 hours.
 Enabler.

-**SEE INVISIBILITY**: (1 / day) you are able to ignore the invisibility of anything in sight and see it normally.
+**SEE INVISIBILITY**: you are able to ignore the invisibility of anything in sight and see it normally.
 Mundane means of hiding can still prevent you from seeing the target.
-This lasts for one minute.
+This lasts for 10 minutes.
 Action.

-## Greater
+### Greater
-**DETECT MOVEMENT**: (1 / day) you are able to detect all movement within an immediate distance of you for 1 minute.
+**DETECT MOVEMENT**: you are able to detect all movement within an immediate distance of you for 1 minute.
 By spending 3 effort, you can increase the range to short.
 By spending 6 effort, you can increase the range to long.
 If a creatures is not moving, but still must breath, you can attempt to find them by using your making a speed task to spot with 2 advantage.
 Action.